julienloizelet/docker-compose-development/README-JLO.md

 > You will notice that this has a 1-on-1 relation to the hostname provided in your hostfile:
 > `workspace/test/project/htdocs` => `https://test.project.localhost/`

+Example : `dev composer create-project --repository=https://repo.magento.com/ magento/project-community-edition m24/magento2 2.4.0`
+wil install Magento 2.4.0 and url will be `http://m24.magento2.localhost/` (php 7.3 is mandatory for a 2.4 installation, so create a file `.php73` on the workspace directory.)

 3) Files Permission :
      - `cd workspace/some-name/project-name`
      - `find var generated vendor pub/static pub/media app/etc -type f -exec chmod g+w {} +`